notmenopecode/lab-react-state-primitives-replacement/README.md

    - You will be working in the `BookRecommendations` component
    - The book data has been imported from `books.json`.
    - The `BookRecommendations` component has been set up to hold and manage the json list of book recommendations.
+   - The CSS has already been created.
+Do not change the classNames that are associated with the `<div>`s in the `BookRecommendations.jsx` file

 2. **Create Genre Buttons**: